-Lorenza Macini
+Lorenza Maccini

 Before leaving for the project with Sol Naciente School, I was excited and thrilled to leave and learn about a new reality.
 It was a dream I had had for many years and I couldn't wait to be able to live it.
 For this very reason I was also afraid of being disappointed.
 The outward journey started immediately uphill with difficulties at the airports due to a worldwide computer problem, delays, running to catch the connection, and as the cherry on top, in Bogota my suitcase did not arrive (it was sent to me after 5 days).